Limodal/AboutModalLogicBench/README.md

-# Specific presentation of prompts and discussion examples about ModalLogicBench
+# Specific presentation of task formats, generated prompts and discussion examples about ModalLogicBench

 **A  Prompts for Sentence Generation**